YassineOuhadi/real-time-objects-detection/README.md

 # Real-Time-Object-Detection

-Deep-learning based techniques for object recognition and tracking in aerial images/videos.
+Utilizing Deep Learning for Object Recognition and Tracking in Aerial Images/Videos: A YOLO-DeepSort Approach integrated with OpenCV, Flask API, and React interface.